New water infrastructure for the Barossa

 Providing recycled water to the Barossa area was previously flagged as the second stage of the National Water Infrastructure Development Fund proposal which successfully secured funding to build the current Northern Adelaide Irrigation Scheme.

-This process will be led by Primary Industries and Regions SA (PIRSA), with further details to be released in due course.
+This process will be led by the Department of Primary Industries and Regions (PIRSA), with further details to be released in due course.

 Please direct enquiries to: